Debate over Myanmar upends start to UN rights body session | Politics

 The UN's top human rights body opened its latest session on Monday and was immediately embroiled in a debate over the representation of Myanmar, where a military takeover toppled the civilian government in February.

-Western countries said that two planned debates about the human rights situation in Myanmar at the Human Rights Council's 3-1/2 week session should go forward, even without the country represented.
-But China, the Philippines, and Venezuela insisted it should be on hand.
+Western countries said two planned debates about the human rights situation in Myanmar during the Human Rights Council's 3-1/2 week session should go forward, even without the country represented.
+But China, the Philippines and Venezuela insisted it should be on hand.

+The showdown delayed the opening statement to the council from the U.N. human rights chief, Michelle Bachelet, who aired concerns about human rights in places like China, Mexico, Russia, Sri Lanka and Ethiopia's Tigray region.
+She said she hoped to address Myanmar and other rights issues in places like Ukraine, Nicaragua and Iran later during the session.

-Myanmar hasn't been represented at the UN in Geneva since the civilian government's ambassador left after the junta took over.
-The UN General Assembly's credentials committee is facing a decision about which representation of Myanmar will be recognized.
+Myanmar hasn't been represented at the U.N. in Geneva since the civilian government's ambassador left after the junta took over.
+The U.N.
+General Assembly's credentials committee is facing a decision about which representation of Myanmar will be recognised.

 "If we exclude the country concerned, this is not fair," said Ambassador Chen Xu of China, urging the debates on Myanmar to be put off until the council's next session in September.